Here: Home > Dual-Boot > Dual-Boot Windows 7 with other Operating Systems >

 [top of page]

-Install Windows XP and 2K when Windows 7 is installed first
+Details: Install second Windows 7 when Windows 7 is already installed

 It's important to follow the instructions exactly as stated and you should have a properly working Windows.